Pest Control Company Serving Greenbelt MD

 Not only does this cover mosquitoes, but it also works on ticks and fleas outside.
 We use products that are registered with the EPA, and labeled for use around homes, hospitals, day cares, and pet kennels.
 The first service gets rid of any existing mosquitoes, and immediately starts working to keep mosquitoes from coming back after they've been eliminated.
 Three to four weeks later, once the products break down and eggs start hatching, the mosquitoes usually come back - that's why we do eight services per year, and more if you need.
 If you're having issues with mosquitoes in between regular services, just let us know and as needed, we'll go back out in between services at no extra cost.

-Miche Pest Control provides termite control services in Greenbelt MD and the surrounding areas.
+Miche Pest Control provides termite control services in Greenbelt, MD.
 We get rid of termites fast by combining termite bait stations with direct treatment of areas with termite damage and live termites, providing fast relief from termite infestations as well as lasting protection from existing and future termite populations.
 Included in your first termite control service from Miche Pest Control:

 - Spot Treatment Of Areas With Termite Damage